-I have friends I’m willing to refer.
+I have people I’m willing to refer.
 Do you have a referral incentive?

 We encourage referrals as it is a large part of the way we expand our business, but we do not offer any referral incentives to avoid a conflict of interest.
-If you have a friend that you believe could benefit from working with us, we encourage you to recommend Halyard based on your satisfaction with our services.
+If you have a friend or family member that you believe could benefit from working with us, we encourage you to recommend Halyard based on your satisfaction with our services.

 Can I receive any references of your work from current clients?

 Unfortunately, Halyard does not provide references to protect our clients’ privacy and to maintain compliance of governmental testimonial regulations (we are not allowed to post or solicit testimonials of our performance anywhere).